-No, the admissions deadlines are December 1 for freshman applicants.
-Submitting your application and portfolio earlier than the deadline will not affect the department’s admission decision.
+No, the admissions deadlines are December 1 for freshman applicants and March 1 for External Transfers.
+Submitting your application earlier than the deadline will not affect the department’s admission decision.

 Does SDCT only admit students in the top 10% of their class?

 In the College of Fine Arts, we have a completely holistic review process.
-When considering students for our programs, we look at an applicant’s creative submissions (if required), high school transcripts, admissions essays, leadership experiences both in and outside school, and test scores.
+When considering students for our programs, we look at an applicant’s creative submissions (if required), high school transcripts, admissions essays, leadership experiences both in and outside school, and test scores [if required].
 For all students, be sure to highlight your experience and interests related to the major you selected throughout your application.

 For those applying to Design, be sure to showcase your creative talent, experience with making, problem-solving abilities, and unique style.

-For those applying to AET, be sure to highlight any creative experiences related to technology in areas such as gaming, programming, building objects with electronics, traditional art transformed through technology, live performance and theatre technologies, and social media/mobile app development.
+For those applying to Arts and Entertainment Technologies, be sure to highlight any creative experiences related to technology in areas such as gaming, programming, building objects with electronics, traditional art transformed through technology, live performance and theatre technologies, and social media/mobile app development.

 How many students are in the School of Design & Creative Technologies?
 What is the acceptance rate?

-As of Fall 2019, SDCT has about 527 undergraduate students enrolled:
+As of Fall 2022, SDCT has 568 undergraduate students enrolled:

-Admissions to both Design and AET are competitive, and the acceptance rates vary year-to-year.
+Admissions to both Design and Arts & Entertainment Technologies are competitive, and the acceptance rates vary year-to-year.
 We encourage you to take your time and pay attention to each part of your UT application in order to showcase the full range of experiences you may bring to the program.
 We also recommend prospective students explore our current course listings and examples of student work to see if SDCT is right for you.

 When will I know whether or not I’ve been accepted?

 Freshman and external transfer students will be notified of their acceptance by the UT Austin Office of Admissions through their MyStatus pages.
 Freshman notices are typically given by March 1.
 Transfer notices are typically given by June 15.
-Current students at UT Austin applying as an internal transfer to SDCT will receive a notification from the department’s academic advisor through a secure academic note in early summer.
+Current students at UT Austin applying as an internal transfer to SDCT will receive a notification via the UT Austin Internal Transfer Application portal in mid-summer.

-Is there a laptop requirement for each program?
+Is there a laptop requirement and software recommendations for each program?

 Can I apply to two majors at the same time?

-No. For SDCT students, you can only apply to one major at a time.
+No. In the School of Design and Creative Technologies, you can only apply to one major at a time.
 You can apply to add a simultaneous major in the semester in which you will complete 30 hours in-residence at UT.
 Please be sure to meet with your academic advisor to get guidance on how this may affect your timeline for graduation.

 Can I pursue a minor in addition to my major?